FAQs Related to the COVID-19 Pandemic

 WHAT IS THE LAW SCHOOL DOING TO REDUCE CLASSROOM DENSITY?

-The University has capped occupancy of classrooms at 33% of their seating capacity, and is requiring appropriate common-sense distancing within that limit.
+The University has capped occupancy of classrooms at approximately 20% of their seating capacity, and is requiring appropriate common-sense distancing within that limit.
 Chairs will be removed and signs will be posted to aid compliance with these limits.
 Additionally, instructors will utilize seating charts to facilitate the tracing of student contact should the need arise.

 WILL MASKS BE REQUIRED?